goblindegook/genesis-starter/README.md

 Task parameters may be configured via the _gulp/config.coffee_ file.

+## BrowserSync

+The `watch` task uses BrowserSync to observe files, automate browser refreshes and allow synchronised testing between different devices on the same site.

+In order to do this, BrowserSync creates a local proxy that channels connections to the development site defined in the `browserSync.proxy` entry of _gulp/config.coffee_.

+The proxy configuration requires that your WordPress site be available from multiple domain or host names, a feature offered by a plugin such as [WP Hydra](https://wordpress.org/plugins/wp-hydra/) or [Any Hostname](https://wordpress.org/plugins/any-hostname/).
+(I recommend that you use these plugins for _development only_, since activating them on a public site could severely affect your site's search rankings.)

+Feel free to experiment (and report on) different BrowserSync configurations, but from those I've tried this is the one that work best for me.

 ## License

 Genesis Starter is released under the GPL 2.0 Free Software License.